Thank you for reading our post, please rate this article at the end.

 Therefore, smoking cigarettes is also a great way to deter bugs.

-At camp, I usually make a campfire with lots of thick, low-hanging smoke and allow my clothes to suck all in.
+At camp, I usually build a campfire with lots of thick, low-hanging smoke and let my clothes suck it all in.
 I also add dried sage into the fire, which helps clear out the bugs.

-The only downside of using this method is it has limited coverage.
-It also means you’ve to put up with smoky clothes; it’s time-consuming and carries the risk of equipment damage.
+The only downside of this method is its limited coverage.
+It also means you have to put up with smoky clothes; it’s time-consuming and can damage equipment.

 4. Anti-Bug Sprays

-Bug sprays are also another fantastic remedy against the bug.
+Bug sprays are also another fantastic remedy against bugs.
 Generally, bug sprays fall into two main categories: spray on the skin & pretreat your clothes (permethrin).

 But my go-to solution is a hybrid solution.
-Apply on the skin and clothes.
+Apply to the skin and clothes.

 If you choose a chemical-based spray, consider one with DEET; it’s more effective.
-My favorite DEET brad is Deep Woods Off-Dry.
-It’s a dry formula and repels and kills mosquitoes and other bugs.
+My favorite DEET brand is Deep Woods Off-Dry.
+It’s a dry formula that repels and kills mosquitoes and other bugs.
 It also doesn’t leave my skin sticky.

-But understand DETT has a neurotoxin and, therefore, harmful to humans.
-If you’ve pets with you, also take time to learn about the effects of DEET and how to avoid them.
-On high dosages, DEET may also melt nylon and polyester, although at microscopic levels.
+However, understand that DEET is a neurotoxin and, therefore, is harmful to humans.
+If you have pets, also take the time to learn about the effects of DEET and how to avoid them.
+At high doses, DEET may also melt nylon and polyester, though only at microscopic levels.

-So, what I like to do after setting up my tent is take a card or two and spray them with DEET and leave them out by my tent, especially at the entrance locations.
+So, what I like to do after setting up my tent is take a card or two, spray them with DEET, and leave them out by my tent, especially at the entrance.
 You could spray it on your clothes and shoes, but not directly on your skin.

-However, there’re plenty of other bug repellents.
+However, there are plenty of other bug repellents.
 Lemon Eucalyptus is less acrid and my favorite alternative to DEET.

 5. Apply Creams